Schedule a Publication

 Alias Name

-Once a PubSat has been added the Alias that was also added will be selected by default.
-As mentioned above a PubSat can have numerous aliases.
-To add or delete an Alias click the Manage Alias link to the right of the drop down list.
+Once a PubSat has been added, the alias created with it will be selected by default.
+A PubSat can have multiple aliases.
+To add or delete an alias, click the Manage Alias link next to the drop-down list.

 Manage Aliases